sentinel-official/docs/docs/getting-started/glossary.md

 ## Total stake

-The total amount of DVPN bonded to a delegator, including self-bonded DVPN.
+The total amount of P2P bonded to a delegator, including self-bonded P2P.

 ## Unbonded validator